Kriesse/urbanraum/_workshops/the_poetry_of_the_body.md

   - follow the course of the wild,
   - make the thinking more flexible,
   - increase positive thinking and feeling,
   - amplify possibilities of being and existing in the world.

+    With Live music!

   Bring comfortable clothing and a notebook.